savvaskaz/personal-form/README.md

 #Project Name:personal-form

-#Description:This is an application which help us to automate and complete a form in a website.In this projectI used Java,Selenium and
+#Description:This is an application which help us to automate and complete a form in a website.In this project I used Java,Selenium and
-created a project with Maven.My development enviroment is Eclipse IDE.
+built a project with Maven.My development enviroment is Eclipse IDE.

 #Requirements: